-Beginning in Fall 2021, Regional campus students will not be eligible to participate in the Honors College in Oxford while registered as Miami Regional (Middletown/Hamilton) students.
+Beginning in Fall 2021, Regional campus students are not eligible to participate in the Honors College in Oxford while registered as Miami Regional (Middletown/Hamilton) students.

-The Miami University Regional Campuses are currently developing a College of Liberal Arts & Applied Science (CLAAS) Divisional Honors Program that will be accepting students for Fall 2021.
-For more information about the program and an application, please contact: Dr. Susan Spellman, Interim Honors Director, spellmsv@miamioh.edu.
+The Miami University Regional Campuses has an Divisional Honors Program for College of Liberal Arts & Applied Science (CLAAS) students.
+For more information about the program and an application, please contact: Dr. John Cinnamon, cinnamjm@miamioh.edu.